 "There has been an approach with [agent] Jorge Mendes," he told MARCA TV.
 "If Inter call me, even though [Diego] Forlan is there, of course I will go."

-Forlan and Flores have failed to see eye-to-eye for several months now, with the Uruguayan striker stating his former coach had a problem with him, referring to him as a troublemaker.
+Forlan and Flores have failed to see eye-to-eye for several months now, with the Uruguayan striker stating his former coach had a problem with him, and referred to the Spaniard as a troublemaker.

 Questioned about his troublesome relationship with Forlan, Flores said it all began after the Uefa Super Cup against Inter in August of 2010.

-"On that day, as he celebrated, I saw a different Diego," Flores said.
+"On that day, as he celebrated, I saw a different Diego," Flores noted.